The 10 Worst Denver Suburbs For 2023

 Next, we averaged the rankings for each place to create a quality-of-life index.

 And finally, we crowned the city with the worst quality of life index, the “Worst Suburb near Denver.”
-We’re looking at you, Hudson.
+We’re looking at you, Fort Lupton.

-Well there you have it — the worst of the ‘burbs surrounding Denver with Hudson casting itself ahead of the pack.
+Well there you have it — the worst of the ‘burbs surrounding Denver with Fort Lupton casting itself ahead of the pack.

 As we mentioned earlier, the suburbs around Denver aren’t all bad.
 Castle Pines takes the cake as the best place to live around Denver.